 Antivirus software works by detecting and removing malware, as well as preventing it from getting into the system in the first place.
 Malware (or malicious software) is any piece of software that can be considered harmful.
 When we hear about Trojan horses, spyware, ransomware, viruses, and so on, what you're really hearing about is types of malware.
 Antivirus software works by regularly scanning your device and systematically removing items of malware already installed.
 It will also hunt for potentially harmful files included in emails or direct messages and notify recipients / remove the files before they can cause harm.
 Due to constant developments in malware, it is important to frequently update antivirus software in order to remain protected.

+Firewalls are the first line of defence, they block some types of network traffic offering protection against untrusted networks.
 Firewalls work by monitoring your device's network traffic in real time, and denying connection requests from any source it regards as malicious.
 It acts as a filter, deciding what gets in and out of your network and giving you another source of security that is complementary to antivirus software.
-Just like antivirus software, firewalls also require regular updates – users should never deny or ignore attempts by security software to update themselves.
+Some types of firewalls are: